All Episodes

 It's just words.

-After the Obama campaign accused Clinton of stealing lines in 2008, a claim, by the way, supplemented by the new republic, which accused her of stealing lines from then Senator John Edwards.
+After the Obama campaign accused Clinton of stealing lines in 2008, a claim, by the way, supplemented by the New Republic, which accused her of stealing lines from then-Senator John Edwards, she ought to have learned her lesson.

-Sanders supporters uh responded on Twitter with the very wry hashtag at steal the burn.
+Sanders supporters responded on Twitter with the very wry hashtag at StealTheBurn.

-You haven't heard much about this because in the Democrat side and they're not into highlighting negatives on the Democrats ever comes to Hillary, but I mean Hillary Clinton, you want to talk about plagiarism.
+You haven't heard much about this because on the Democrat side, and they're not into highlighting negatives on the Democrats when it comes to Hillary.

 How many just out and out lies, such as she was named after Sir Edmund Hillary, who hadn't even climbed the mountain until she was six years old.